 University of Cambridge, St John's College, UK, MA (Hons), Modern and Medieval Languages, 1999

 College of Law, UK, Post Graduate Diploma in Law, 2000

 College of Law, UK, Legal Practitioners Course, 2001

-2003 – Admitted as a solicitor of the Supreme Court of England and Wales (does not practise as an English solicitor)
+2003 - Admitted as a solicitor of the Supreme Court of England and Wales (not practising)

 2011 - Admitted as an attorney-at-law in the Cayman Islands